Find out about Traffic Regulation Orders (TROs)

 If formal objections are received they will be considered through the appropriate council procedure.
 This is before it is decided how the matter will be taken forward.
 If the proposed TRO is amended to address concerns raised, in most cases, the revised TRO must be re-advertised.

 In some instances we may decide not to proceed any further with the proposal.

-If no objections are received or the decision is taken to continue with the proposal as advertised, it may progress to Stage 3.
+All comments are considered and if no objections are received or the decision is taken to continue with the proposal as advertised, it may progress to Stage 3.